VAWGG/cochan-1/README.md

 ```

 If none of the other operations inside `select()` statement are able to complete before the
-timeout, the Promise returned from `select()` call gets rejected with timeout error.
-Similarly,
+timeout, the Promise returned from `select()` call gets rejected with a timeout error.
-the `selectSync()` call will throw if one of its operations is a take from a timeout channel
+Similarly, the `selectSync()` call will throw if one of its operations is a take from a timeout
-which timeout has already passed.
+channel which timeout has already passed.

 In fact, timeout channels are very special.
 Once the timeout is reached, they return an error
 to all current consumers, and keep returning errors to any future consumers.
 This allows you to